 Can I Be Arrested for Drugs That Aren't Mine?

-Drug possession in criminal charges may be defined differently than how we use "possession" or "ownership" in our day to day conversations.
+In Wisconsin statutes, drug possession is defined differently than how we use "possession" or "ownership" in our day to day conversations.
 The consequences of being arrested for drug charges and possession can be life changing, and its important to know exactly what you may be charged with and why.

-This article breaks down how Wisconsin drug laws work, how you can be arrested for drugs that weren't yours, and why having the best criminal defense attorney in Wisconsin is critical to fighting for your rights.
+This article breaks down how Wisconsin drug possession laws work, how you can be arrested for drugs that aren't yours, and why having the best criminal defense attorney in Wisconsin is critical to fighting for your rights.

 Can Police Charge You for Drug Possession If the Substances Weren't Yours?

-Yes, you can absolutely be charged with drugs even if the drugs "were not yours."
-If law enforcement believes you have access to or control over the drugs, that's often enough to file a drug crime charge against you.
+Yes, you can absolutely be charged with possession of drugs even if the drugs did not belong to you.
+Possession is defined differently than ownership.
+If law enforcement believes that you knew what the substance was, had control over the drugs, or even intended to exercise control over them, that's often enough to file a drug crime charge against you.

-Understanding the categories of possession and ownership is essential if you’ve been charged with drug offenses under Wisconsin law.
-Here are a few key points to begin.
-A knowledgeable criminal defense lawyer can help you understand your charge, why you may have been charged, and how to best protect you moving forward.
+Understanding the deffrences between possession and ownership is essential if you’ve been charged with drug offenses under Wisconsin law.
+A knowledgeable criminal defense lawyer can help you understand your specific charge, why you may have been charged, and how to best protect you moving forward.

 What's the difference between Ownership and Possession?

-Drug charges are often decided on knowledge of drugs, access to drugs, control over drugs, and intent.
-Although you may not own a baggie of drugs, but it is in your possession (found directly on you, in your purse, in your house, in your car, etc.) law enforcement will likely arrest you with a drug charge.
-If you are, for example, holding drugs for a friend, this is still considered possession.
+Drug charges are often based on knowledge, access, and control over drugs, as well as intent.
+Although you may not own a baggie of drugs, if it is in your possession (found directly on you or in another place which suggests you had possession and control over it like your purse or your car) law enforcement will likely arrest you for possession.
+If you are, for example, holding drugs for a friend, this is possession.

-It's important here to hire a criminal defense attorney right away.
-A sharp criminal defense lawyer will challenge whether you really had access to or knowledge of the drugs.
-Many people are unfairly caught up in possession cases when they have nothing to do with the drugs.
+A sharp criminal defense lawyer will challenge whether you really had knowledge, access or control of the drugs.
+Many people are unfairly caught up in possession cases when they have nothing to do with the drugs but they are found in close proxiomity to others who are involved with or carrying controlled substances without their knowledge.
+It is important to understand every detail of the event to build a defense which addresses these issues.

-Joint possession means two or more people have shared control over the drugs.
-This often comes up in roommate or relationship situations.
-Even if someone else brought the drugs into the space, you can still be arrested for drugs.
+Yes, more than one person are sometimes charged with possession of the same drugs.
+Joint possession means two or more people have shared access or control over the drugs or the intent and ability to access and control them.
+This often comes up in roommate or relationship situations or people riding in the same car.
+Even if someone else brought the drugs into the space, you may still be arrested for possession if law enforcement believes you knew about them and either controlled or planned to control them.

-The prosecution doesn't have to prove sole ownership, just shared access.
+In joint possession, the prosecution doesn't have to prove sole ownership, just shared control and access.
 A seasoned criminal defense attorney will analyze your unique case and help protect you from unfair charges and proesectution.

 Common Situations in Drug Possession Cases

-Here are a few common situations that relate to various types of drug possession charges.
-Whether or not your case may relate to any of these scenarios, a great criminal defense attorney will help you navigate your charges and help you build a defense to protect you.
+Here are a few common situations which may lead to various types of drug possession charges.
+Whether or not your case is similar to any of these scenarios, a great criminal defense attorney will help you navigate your charges and help you build a defense to protect you.

 Shared Vehicles or Apartments

-If you're riding in a friend's car or staying in a shared apartment, you can be charged with drugs if they're found nearby.
+If you're riding in a friend's car or staying in a shared apartment, you might be charged with drugs if they're found near where you were loacted within the car or apartment.
 Police may argue you had access and opportunity to use or engage in drug distribution charges.
-It may not be fair, but it happens.
+It may not be fair, but it does happen.

-When it applies to your case, a skilled criminal defense lawyer can tell your story and explain that you had no control over the drugs or knowledge of their presence.
+If this happens to you, a skilled criminal defense lawyer can tell your story and show that you had knowledge of the drugs and no acess or control over them.

 Social Events or Parties

 At house parties or social gatherings, everyone may become a suspect if drugs are found.
-Police regularly arrest multiple people at once under the theory of joint or constructive possession.
+Police regularly arrest multiple people at once under the theory of joint or constructive possession, sometimes because they can't decide who owns them.

-Your criminal defense attorney will need to show that you were not connected to the drugs in any meaningful way.
+Your criminal defense attorney work with you to show that you were not connected to the drugs that were found.

 Suspicious Packages or Parcels

-In these cases, your criminal defense attorney can help prove a lack of intent.
+In these cases, your criminal defense attorney will work with you to show a lack of knowledge that the package contained controlled substances.

-Just because the drugs were near you doesn't mean you're guilty.
-But proving you're not guilty requires more than just innocence.
+Just because drugs are found near you doesn't mean you're guilty of possession.
+But demonstrating that you are not guilty requires challenging the state's allegations and evidence with skill.
 You and your criminal defense lawyer will need to figure out how to best tell your story and use the available evidence.
 That's where having the best criminal defense attorney in Wisconsin makes all the difference.

 What Evidence Helps?

-Eyewitness accounts, surveillance video, lack of fingerprints, and clean phone records can support your defense.
+Eyewitness accounts, surveillance video, lack of fingerprints, and clean phone records can sometimes support your defense.
 An experienced criminal defense lawyer will take the time to dig deep and demonstrate that you weren't involved with the drugs.
-This effort can lead to charges being dropped or reduced.
+This effort may lead to charges being dropped or reduced.

 After you hire a skilled criminal defense lawyer in Wisconsin, it is important that you are an active participant when going through discovery and making sure your attorney has access to all relative information and evidence.